Course Catalog

 5 units

 Surveys different strategies of community activism including charity, volunteering, labor and community organizing, and recently emerging global activism with goal of demonstrating how certain strategies challenge existing social relations and arrangements while others typically (and often by design) reproduce them.
-(General Education Code(s): IS.)
+(General Education Code(s): PE-H.)

-CMMU 100T
+CMMU 12

 5 units